Reception 2019 - 2020

 We experience a broad and balanced curriculum based on the learning areas of the Early Years Foundation Stage – Physical, Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

 Please go to: tapestryjournal.com to access your child’s learning journey.
-User names and passwords will be sent out shortly.
+User names and passwords have been issued.

 PE takes place on Monday.
 Remember to have your PE kit in school every day.
 Wellies are needed in school every day for the outdoor area but especially for our Welly Walks!